godotengine/godot-docs/classes/class_collisionpolygon2d.rst

 A node that provides a polygon shape to a :ref:`CollisionObject2D<class_CollisionObject2D>` parent and allows to edit it.
 The polygon can be concave or convex.
 This can give a detection shape to an :ref:`Area2D<class_Area2D>`, turn :ref:`PhysicsBody2D<class_PhysicsBody2D>` into a solid object, or give a hollow shape to a :ref:`StaticBody2D<class_StaticBody2D>`.

-\ **Warning:** A non-uniformly scaled :ref:`CollisionShape2D<class_CollisionShape2D>` will likely not behave as expected.
-Make sure to keep its scale the same on all axes and adjust its shape resource instead.
+\ **Warning:** A non-uniformly scaled **CollisionPolygon2D** will likely not behave as expected.
+Make sure to keep its scale the same on all axes and adjust its polygon instead.

 .. rst-class:: classref-reftable-group